 Directories, handbooks, almanacs, yearbooks, and manuals, both general and specific subject type, are provided as basic research tools.
 Appropriate new sources are added as they become available and as they are needed.

 In addition to basic legal reference sources, the legal collection contains Florida and federal law sources which specifically support the curriculum for the paralegal programs, business law, tax accounting and other legal courses.
 New acquisitions follow general policies.
 As the gradual migration continues from print to electronic material in many areas of the reference collection, fewer loose-leaf and print resources are located in the legal collection, and becoming increasingly available in electronic format.

 Annual reports are not currently received.
 The library subscribes to several electronic products, which include the current and past year's corporate annual reports.

 A representative collection of general and specialized atlases is available.
 Atlases are updated if they become obsolete and a new edition is available.

 The Reference Collection is reviewed and its materials are deselected on an ongoing basis; new editions are received and older ones are removed from the collection.
 A complete inventory of the Reference Collection occurs as needed by the library staff.
-The Head of Instruction and Engagement Services Department, with the assistance of its staff, reviews the collection and deselects inappropriate or outdated titles.
+The Head of Research and Instructional Services Department, with the assistance of its staff, reviews the collection and deselects inappropriate or outdated titles.
 Faculty members and other library personnel may be consulted when appropriate.
 Superseded editions that are removed from the Reference Collection may be added to the circulating collection or placed in FAU branch libraries if the information in them is current.